iurjscsi1101500/CNoCurseWords/README.md

 # CNoCurseWords
-CNoCurseWords is a clang plugin that well bans curse word anywhere in the code any inclustion of curse is most welcome
+CNoCurseWords is a clang plugin that well bans curse word anywhere in the code. any inclustion of curses is most welcome

 How to use:
 ## Clone the repo